onzfonz/comp227/src/content/1/en/part1d.md

 Submit your solutions to the exercises by first pushing your code to GitHub and then marking the completed exercises in Canvas.

-Remember, submit **all** the exercises of one part **in a single submission**.
-Once you have submitted your solutions for one part, **you cannot submit more exercises to that part anymore**.
+Once you have marked your submission as complete, **you cannot submit more exercises**.

 *Some of the exercises work on the same application.
-In these cases, it is sufficient to submit just the final version of the application.
+In these cases, it is sufficient to submit just the final version of the application, but you will need to commit regularly, it should often be at least 4 or 5 times while working on a particular exercise*
-If you wish, you can make a commit after every finished exercise, but it is not mandatory.*

-**WARNING** create-react-app will automatically turn your project into a git-repository unless you create your application inside of an existing git repository.
-**Most likely you do not want each of your projects to be a separate repository**, so simply run the `rm -rf .git` command at the root of your application.
+**WARNING** ensure you are at the base folder of the correct repository when using `create-react-app`.

 In some situations you may also have to run the command below from the root of the project: